11 Oct Strive to Stride, Isaac’s Journey to Walk Once More

 The video below documents Isaac’s experience throughout the duration of his epidural stimulation treatment.
 More details of his story can be found below the video.

 When Isaac’s life changed four years ago he probably felt a bit lost, like countless others who have suffered a spinal cord injury.
 The accident that confined him to a wheelchair now had him looking for more answers.
 Because for him, simply accepting his circumstances just wasn’t his style.
 He had been an active and athletic guy until his injury, and he had no interest in changing that.
 He researched and learned for himself all of the options available to someone in his situation, hoping for a light at the end of the tunnel.
-Finally, he decided to put his research into action and began looking into stem cells and epidural stimulation.
+Finally, he decided to put his research into action and began looking into Regenerative Treatment and epidural stimulation.

 Earlier this year, doctor’s qualified Isaac Darrell for the epidural stimulation program for his spinal cord injury.
 The diving accident he suffered damaged his spine and left him without the use of his legs.
 He approached Epidural Stimulation Now to learn more about his options and, following a consultation, decided that a trip to our facilities in Bangkok was the best course of action for him.
 Now you can imagine the range of emotions he felt when he arrived at the hospital and spoke to our doctors.
 If it were you, you’d feel excited, curious, nervous and very carefully optimistic.
 Isaac was no different.